The WealthPlan LLC

 Health Care Proxy

 In addition to having a will, any good estate plan includes executing advance directives such as a Health Care Proxy and Power of Attorney.
 Unlike the will, advance directives are documents that are used during one’s lifetime and are no longer effective upon death.
-The Health Care Proxy provides a trusted family member or friend with the power to make decisions about your medical treatment in the event you become unable to do so.
-It is important to designate a person you trust with your healthcare treatment as your Health Care Proxy before you even think you need one.
+The Health Care Proxy provides a trusted family member or friend with the power to make decisions about your medical treatment if you cannot do so.
+It is important to designate a person you trust for your healthcare treatment as your healthcare proxy before you even think you need one.
 These decisions may include the ability to remove or provide life-sustaining treatment.
-Hospitals, doctors, and other health care providers must follow your agent’s decisions as if they were your own.
+Hospitals, doctors, and other healthcare providers must follow your agent’s decisions as if they were yours.

 Power of Attorney

-Please note: Your agent under both the Health Care Proxy and the Power of Attorney must act according to your known wishes.
-If your wishes are not known, your agent must act in your best interests.
+Please note: Under the Health Care Proxy and the Power of Attorney, your agent must act according to your wishes.
+Your agent must act in your best interests if your wishes are not known.

 One of the first clients I worked with when I started my legal career provides an example of how important it is to have a will.
 My client was a young woman who unexpectedly lost her husband with whom she had 3 minor children.
 They were a young couple and never considered the importance of preparing a will.
 According to state law, the NY “intestacy statute” – or the statute which sets forth how property is distributed when there is no will or testamentary instrument, the assets of the deceased husband were divided as follows: the first $50,000 plus half of the estate passed to the surviving spouse, and the remaining 50% of the estate passed to the minor children.
 This forced our client, a grieving spouse, to initiate a guardianship proceeding in court to have her appointed as the Guardian of Property of her own children!
 Once appointed, our client had to account to the court each year to show that she was using the money properly and solely for the benefit of her children.

-Please note: If her husband had a will, any court intervention would have been avoided by him leaving his assets to his wife, or in trust to his children, ensuring that his wife had full control over the use of the assets.
+Please note: If her husband had a will, any court intervention would have been avoided by him leaving his assets to his wife or trusting his children to ensure that his wife had full control over the use of the assets.

 In conclusion, whatever your life circumstances are, it is worthwhile to meet with an estate planning attorney to explore your options and gain the peace of mind of knowing that your affairs will be settled in the way that you “Willed” and not as determined by the law and the courts.
 If you do not have a will, Health Care Proxy, or Power of Attorney in place, I strongly recommend that you begin the process to implement these.
 If you have a will, Health Care Proxy, and Power of Attorney that were created many years ago, I suggest reviewing the documents, and ensuring they still reflect your current wishes.
 If you have any questions or would like to discuss any estate planning questions with me, please feel free to contact me at 516-877-9653.